 Hoan Kiem Lake, located in the centre of the old quarter, is a popular hangout spot amongst tourists and locals.
 Walking around the lake and gardens provides a sense of serenity amidst the chaos of Hanoi.

-Here you can also visit the Ngoc Son Temple that sits on a small island in the centre of the lake.
-The bridge leading to the temple is super picturesque in the day and in the night when it is lit up with red lights.
+Here you can also visit the Ngoc Son Temple, which sits on a small island in the centre of the lake.
+The bridge leading to the temple is super picturesque during the day and at night when it is lit up with red lights.

 Cost of entry to Ngoc Son Temple: 30,000 VND